Vocational training

 Participants must

-complete the previous course before attending the next one.
+complete the previous course before they attend the later one.

-The courses are a precursor to studying for a preschool team and support officer bridge.
+The courses are a prerequisite for the course in preschool staff and support representative bridge.

 Teaching